Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 If you are wondering why is my cat suddenly having hairballs, it could be due to an underlying medical problem, like a skin condition.

-Dry skin, parasites, and other skin problems can cause irritated skin or shedding.
+Dry skin, parasites, and other skin problems can cause irritated skin, shedding or hair loss.

-If your cat is grooming itchy patches of skin or shedding more than usual, it is more likely to ingest more fur, leading to hairballs.
+If your cat is grooming itchy patches of skin or shedding more than usual, it will consequently ingest more fur which causes an increased number of hairballs.

 3. Digestive Problems

-If your cat is suffering from Irritable Bowel Syndrome, constipation, food allergies, internal parasites, or any other problem that affects the gastrointestinal tract, it can lead to hairballs.
+If your cat is suffering from any of the following health concerns, or any other problem that affects the gastrointestinal tract, this can also lead to hairballs:

-Cats that do not get enough fiber in their diet may have a harder time passing fur naturally through their digestive system, causing more fur to build up over time.
+Cats not eating enough fiber in their diet may also have a harder time passing fur naturally through their digestive system, in turn causing more fur to build up over time.

 4. Stress